Nenkai/Gran-Turismo-Modding-Guides/4. Sound Editing/Sound_Editing.md

 `AES` sounds are the same across all exhaust upgrade levels and have no file extension unlike ESGX.

-Use an open any original `AES` file with the Definition Editor in the `carsound/aes` folder to use as a base.
-(Note: The tool cannot add/remove nodes yet, some bases may have more information to play with than others.)
+Use an open any original `AES` file with the Definition Editor in the `carsound/aes` folder to use as a base (Preferably the `60100` file).
+Note: The tool cannot add/remove nodes yet, some bases may have more information to play with than others.

-The following list does not cover all of the AES paramters, but describes the currently understood parameters and their effects.
+The following list does not cover all of the AES parameters, but describes the currently understood parameters and their effects.

 ## AESSlot